TritonDataCenter/rfd/rfd/0163/README.md

 ## Log Archiver Service

 A new Triton service, `logarchiver`, will be created.
-This service will have a core VM `logarchive0` that will run a hermes master and a hermes proxy.
-This service will be responsible for creating an SMF service, `svc:/system/smartdc/logarchiver:default`, that will run the hermes actor.
+This service will have a core VM `logarchiver0` that will run a hermes master and a hermes proxy.
+This service will be responsible for creating an SMF service, `svc:/smartdc/agent/logarchiver-agent:default`, that will run the hermes actor.
 See [sdc-hermes](https://github.com/joyent/sdc-hermes) for more information related to hermes.

-Hermes will be configured to collect all of the `/var/log/firewall/:customer_uuid/:vm_uuid/:iso8601stamp.json.gz` files and place them in Manta at `/:customer_login/reports/firewall-logs/:vm_uuid/:year/:month/:day/:iso8601stamp.json.gz`.
+Logarchiver-agent will be configured to collect all of the `/var/log/firewall/:customer_uuid/:vm_uuid/:iso8601stamp.log.gz` files and place them in Manta at `/:customer_login/reports/firewall-logs/:vm_uuid/:year/:month/:day/:iso8601stamp.log.gz`.
 Once hermes has stored the file in Manta, hermes will remove it from the compute node.
+Note that `/var/log/firewall` is a distinct directory from `/var/log/fw`, the location for the global zone's firewaller agent.

 ### Customer UUID to Manta account translation